corinnar/MGCI_revision_development/docs/source/SDG15.4.2a_and_b_Tutorial_DRAFT_for_Xavi_230306_XdL.docx.rst

-QGIS-MGCI: Pilot testing of SDG Indicator 15.4.2 :sub:`beta`
+QGIS-MGCI: Pilot testing of SDG Indicator 15.4.2 :sub:`gamma`
 =============================================================
 A QGIS-based workflow to support the computation of SDG Indicator 15.4.2, which includes sub-indicator a (Mountain Green Cover Index) and sub-indicator b (Proportion of degraded mountain land)